Climate Action Plan

 Dollars & CentsDollars & Cents

 The exact amount of cost saving varies, but opportunities for significant savings can be found.
-The cost to develop a plan is generally minimal compared to the savings which can be achieved. of allowing climate change to occur unabated.
+The cost to develop a plan is generally minimal compared to the savings which can be achieved, not to mention the costs of allowing climate change to occur unabated.

 Measuring SuccessMeasuring Success

-Ongoing measurement of GHG emissions and evaluation of the community's progress toward established GHG emissions reduction targets is necessary to understand the success of the Climate Action planning process.
-Ideally, the municipality will complete a Climate Action Plan, implement the strategies included in the plan, and realize the associated emissions savings.
+Ongoing measurement of GHG emissions and evaluation of the community's progress toward established GHG emissions reduction targets is necessary to understand the success of the climate action planning process.
+Ideally, the municipality will complete a Climate Action Plan, implement the strategies included in the plan, and realize the associated emissions reductions.

 The ultimate goal of a Climate Action Plan is to make the public aware of the dangers of carbon pollution.
 This awareness should then spur the public to support municipal action to to reduce carbon pollution by improving energy efficiencies within municipal operation.
 An inventory of greenhouse gas emissions will enable municipal officials to measure progress toward reducing carbon emissions.

-A OneSTL Performance Indicator measures Greenhouse Gas emission levels per capita for the region..
+A OneSTL Performance Indicator measures GHG emission levels per capita for the region.
 The desired trend for this indicator is downward.

 Case StudiesCase Studies